-A placebo controlled double-blind study has been studied in 69 women in the treatment of abdominal distension and dyspepsia following routine gynaecological surgery, using Peppermint oil in enteric coated capsules, 187 mg/caps., 2 capsules, 3 times/day, during 5 days.
+A placebo controlled double-blind study has been studied in sixty nine (69) women in the treatment of abdominal distension and dyspepsia following routine gynaecological surgery, using Peppermint oil in enteric coated capsules, 187 mg/caps., 2 capsules, 3 times per day, during 5 days.
 No differences were found in abdominal distension, flatulence or abdominal pain between the two groups.
-Peppermint oil was not effective, but safe (Barnick & Cardozo, 1990).
+Peppermint oil was not effective, but safe (Barnick and Cardozo, 1990).

-In a double blind, randomized, placebo controlled, multicentre, 4-week trial, 39 patients with dyspepsia (non ulcerative), with moderate to severe pain were given a combination (of peppermint (90mg) and caraway oil (50mg).
-Decrease in pain intensity was significantly greater in the treatment group (15 days-84, 2% - p=0,002; 29 days - 89, 9% - p=0,015) than in the placebo group (15 days - 50%; 29 days - 45%) (Barnick & Cardozo, 1990).
+In a double blind, randomised, placebo controlled, multicentre, 4-week trial, thirty nine (39) patients with dyspepsia (non ulcerative), and moderate to severe pain were given a combination (of peppermint (90mg) and caraway oil (50mg).
+Decrease in pain intensity was significantly greater in the treatment group (15 days - 84.2%, p=0.002; 29 days - 89.9%, p=0.015) than in the placebo group (15 days - 50%; 29 days - 45%) (Barnick and Cardozo, 1990).